emqx/emqx/README.md

 - For full list of new features, please read *EMQ X* broker 3.0 [release notes](https://github.com/emqtt/emqttd/releases/).
 - For more information, please visit [EMQ X homepage](http://emqtt.io).

 ## Installation

-The *EMQ* broker is cross-platform, which can be deployed on Linux, Unix, Mac, Windows and even Raspberry Pi.
+The *EMQ X* broker is cross-platform, which can be deployed on Linux, Unix, Mac, Windows and even Raspberry Pi.

 Download the binary package for your platform from [here](http://emqtt.io/downloads).